-It is our expectation at Trinity Academy Leeds that students complete 90 minutes of home learning each evening, comprising of: 30 minutes of reading; 30 minutes of knowledge organiser work; and 30 minutes of maths practice.
+It is our expectation at Trinity Academy Leeds that students complete 90 minutes of home learning each evening, comprising of: 30 minutes of reading, 30 minutes of Knowledge Organiser work, and 30 minutes of maths practice.
 The maths element of students’ home learning is set, marked and monitored using a brand new online platform called Sparx Maths.
-Sparx is an exciting new platform that has been developed specifically for KS3 students in direct response to feedback from students, teachers and parents.
+Sparx is an exciting platform that has been developed specifically for KS3 students in direct response to feedback from students, teachers and parents.

 How does Sparx home learning work?

 Sparx personalises each child’s home learning, creating a weekly set of questions tailored to their current level of understanding, confidence and learning pace.
 The questions are designed to be achievable whilst offering the stretch that students need to make progress.
 We believe that – if they use the support available within Sparx effectively – students can achieve 100% on each homework.